rackerlabs/design-system/_docs/principles/accessibility.md

 The use of space in visual design provides for designs that are both clear and pleasing to the eyes.
 Space creates relationships, defines hierarchies, and emphasizes content.
 Always keep these in mind when considering how to reduce visual noise and create visual flow in your design.

-Some people with cognitive disabilities find it difficult to read text when the lines are close together.
+Some people with cognitive disabilities have difficultly reading text when the lines are close together.
 Providing extra space between lines and paragraphs allows them to better track the next line and to recognize when they have reached the end of a paragraph.
-The [WCAG](https://www.w3.org/TR/WCAG20/) prescribes that line spacing (leading) is at least space-and-a-half within paragraphs, and paragraph spacing is at least 1.5 times larger than the line spacing.
+The [WCAG](https://www.w3.org/TR/WCAG21/) prescribes that line spacing (leading) is at least space-and-a-half within paragraphs, and paragraph spacing is at least 1.5 times larger than the line spacing.

 {% endcolumn %}